Frequently-Asked Questions about CELT

 What are the technical requirements for the site?

-Can I view SGML/XML texts in a browser?
+Can I view XML texts in a browser?

-Why do you use XML/SGML and not just HTML to encode texts?
+Why do you use XML and not just HTML to encode texts?

 HTML does not possess sufficient capability to represent adequately all the various nuances of mark-up which are encoded in the original copies.
-The Extensible Markup Language can be used in conjunction with TEI (Text Encoding Initiative) guidelines to mark-up complex texts (prosimetrum, critical apparatus, dictionaries, etc.) in various languages.
-HTML is just a posting-stage in browser technology whilst XML and SGML are heavily used by corporations and academic projects to encode large amounts of material.
-SGML has been adopted by the European Commission as the standard in which to store all its information.
+The Extensible Markup Language in conjunction with TEI (Text Encoding Initiative) guidelines is used to mark-up complex texts (prosimetrum, critical apparatus, dictionaries, etc.) in various languages.
+HTML is just a posting-stage in browser technology whilst XML is heavily used by business and academic projects to encode large amounts of material.

-How do you convert the SGML to HTML?
+How do you convert the XML to HTML?

 What about the copyright of CELT texts?